What is EPLI and how does it work?

 No. The EPLI policy is always from the perspective of the organization.
 The coverage or protection is not applicable in case criminality is proven.
 If as a result of the investigations, the accused is found guilty of the allegations and is convicted by the court, then the insurance provider recovers the legal costs paid from the concerned person (i.e. convict).

 In case it is established that the allegations made against the company (or its officers) were false, then the insurance company will bear all the legal costs involved.
 In no way is an EPLI policy a way to cover up the malpractices or indiscretion displayed by members of the organization.

-Usually the proposal form for D&O policies (including EPLI) are signed by the CEO or CFO of the organization.
+Usually the proposal form for D&O policies (including EPLI) is signed by the CEO or CFO of the organization.
 This helps in cascading the importance of a good and ethical working environment down the levels.
 It also ensures that they implement proper guidelines and mechanisms to deter any discrimination or malpractices in the company.

 Risk mitigation plays an important role in the growth of an organization.
-Insurance policies are no longer restricted to just life or health of individuals but are also applicable to organizations.
+Insurance policies are no longer restricted to just the life or health of individuals but are also applicable to organizations.
 Though not mandatory, a D&O liability insurance policy is an integral element of corporate governance.
 And given the current scenario and the substantial rise in the D&O claims in India, it is better to go one step ahead and strengthen the D&O policy with an Employment Practices Liability Insurance as well.
-You can protect yourself with a good policy offering better benefits at lower cost at https://securenow.in/commercial-liability-insurance/director-officer-liability-insurance.
+You can protect yourself with a good policy offering better benefits at a lower cost at https://securenow.in/commercial-liability-insurance/director-officer-liability-insurance.
 Remember, ignorance is not always bliss!